rbrigden/challenge/README.md

 ## What we are looking for
 - Clear, concise code
 - Robust solutions over clever tricks (we like clever, but not if it might only work on this single test case)
-- An insightful discussion in `DISCUSSION.md`, especially if your solutions performance is l
+- An insightful discussion in `DISCUSSION.md`.
 - [OPTIONAL] a visualization of your solution. we have provided a function template called `visualize_solution`

 ## Tips